YijunBao/SUNS2_ANE_paper_reproduction/SUNS2/README.md

 ## Use your own videos
 * Set the folder and file names of your video correctly.
 You need to change the variables `dir_video` and `list_Exp_ID` in all the python scripts.
 The variable `dir_video` is the folder containing the input videos.
 For example, if your videos are stored in `C:/Users/{username}/Documents/GitHub/Shallow-UNet-Neuron-Segmentation_SUNS/demo/data`, set `dir_video = 'C:/Users/{username}/Documents/GitHub/Shallow-UNet-Neuron-Segmentation_SUNS/demo/data'`.
 You can also use relative path, such as `dir_video = '../data'`.
 The variable `list_Exp_ID` is the list of the file names (without extension) of the input videos (e.g., `list_Exp_ID = ['YST_part11', 'YST_part12', 'YST_part21', 'YST_part22']` in the demo referes to the four input files in `{SUNS_python_root_path}/demo/data/YST_part??.h5`).
+* If you use `train_all_test_all`, you need to specify the train and test videos separately.
+In the training script `demo_train_CNN_params.py`, you only need to specify the train videos, in a way similar to other demos.
+In the testing script `demo_test_xxxx.py`, you need to specify the folder of the test videos in `dir_video`, the folder of the train videos in `dir_video_train`, the names of the test videos in `list_Exp_ID`, and the number of train videos in `nvideo_train`.
+The test videos usually should not overlap with the train videos, and the number of videos do not need to be the same as well.
+We used the same videos as the train and test videos only for demo purpose.
 * Currently, we only support .h5 files as the input video, so you need to convert the format of your data to .h5.
 You can save the video in a dataset with any name, but don't save the video under any group.
 The video should have a shape of (T, Lx, Ly), where T is the number of frames, and (Lx, Ly) is the lateral dimension of each frame.
 The support to more video formats will come soon.
 When doing format conversion, make sure the dimension is in the correct order.
 For example, if you save save the .h5 files from MATLAB, the shape of the dataset should be (Ly, Lx, T) in MATLAB.
 See [Input files](#input-files) for more explanation of the dimension order.

 ## Use your own GT masks
 * If you want to train your own network, create a folder `GT Masks` under the video folder, and copy all the ground truth markings into that folder.
 * Currently, we only support .mat files as the GT masks, so you need to convert the format of your GT masks to .mat, and save the GT masks in dataset 'FinalMasks'.
 The name of the masks file should be `FinalMasks_{Exp_ID}.mat`, where the `{Exp_ID}` is the name of the corresponding video.
 The GT masks should be saved as a 3D array named `FinalMasks`, and the dimension should be (Ly, Lx, n_GT) in MATLAB, where Ly and Lx are the same as the lateral dimension of the video, and n_GT is the number of GT masks.
 * The masks created by some manual labeling software may contain an empty (all zero) image as the first frame.
 You need to remove the empty frame before saving them.
 * Because we mainly use sparse matrix representations of the masks to speed up evaluation, you also need to convert the masks from a 3D array to a 2D sparse matrix.
-You can modify the MATLAB script `utils/generate_sparse_GT.m` to do that by setting `dir_Masks` to the folder `GT Masks` (e.g., `dir_Masks = '..\demo\data\GT Masks\'` in the demo).
+You can modify the python script `utils/generate_sparse_GT.py` to do that by setting `dir_Masks` to the folder `GT Masks` (e.g., `dir_Masks = r'..\demo\data\GT Masks\'` in the demo).
 The sparse matrices are saved as .mat files in 'v7' format.
 Please do not save them in 'v7.3' format, otherwise, you may need to use h5sparese (not installed) to read the files in python.

 ## Use your own temporal filter kernel
 * We used a matched filter as our temporal filtering scheme, so we need a filter template, which is the reversed version of the temporal filter kernal.
 In the demo, we used `demo/YST_spike_tempolate.h5` to store the matched filter template, and you can use this as the starting point.
 We determined the filter template by averaging calcium transients within a moderate SNR range from the videos.
 The filter template was generated by the MATLAB scripts `utils/temporal filter/calculate_traces_bgtraces_demo.m` and `utils/temporal filter/temporal_filter_demo.m`.
 You can modify these scripts to generate the filter template for your dataset.
 In both scripts, you need to specify the folder of the video (e.g., `dir_video='..\..\demo\data\'`), the folder of the GT Masks (should be `dir_GTMasks=fullfile(dir_video,'GT Masks\')` according to our previous instruction), and the list of video names (e.g., `list_Exp_ID={'YST_part11';'YST_part12';'YST_part21';'YST_part22'}`).
 In `utils/temporal filter/temporal_filter_demo.m`, you also need to specify the frame rate of the video (e.g., `fs=10`), number of frames before spike peak (e.g., `before=15`), number of frames after spike peak (e.g., `after=60`), the minimum and maximum allowed SNR (e.g., `list_d=[5,6]`), and the file name of the saved filter template (e.g., `h5_name = 'YST_spike_tempolate.h5'`).
 You also need to change the variable `filename_TF_template` in all the python scripts to your saved filter template file (e.g. `filename_TF_template = '../YST_spike_tempolate.h5'`).